 Dent de Crolles is the high point of an extensive massif in the Chartreuse hills of the French Prealps.
 It has a summit of 2,062 metres that dominates the Grésivaudan valley to the south, whilst to the north a tilted synclinal plateau, protected by high cliffs on the west and east, descends for 1½ km to the edge of a cliff-encircled cirque overlooking the Perquelin valley, some 3 km ESE of St. Pierre de Chartreuse.
-To the south-west of the summit, a road pass ascends to 1,434 m at the Col du Coq, allowing easy access to the plateau along the waymarked GR9 footpath.
+To the south-west of the summit, a pass ascends to 1,434 m at the Col du Coq (currently closed from the west side - see here for further details) allowing easy access to the plateau along the waymarked GR9 footpath.
 The hill owes its name to its resemblance to a giant molar when seen from the village of Crolles in the valley below.

 The Réseau de la Dent de Crolles provides perfect holiday caving, with a large number of classic through trips and round trips available of varying degrees of difficulty, as well as providing scope for more challenging expedition-style caving.
 It is possible to traverse from the top of the mountain to near its base, and through the mountain from one side to the other, and combinations of the two.
 Several of the more popular routes are waymarked and superbly equipped with pull-through chains and traverse lines.
 Some of the through-trips take around 4 hours, and others over 12 hours.
 All the entrances are reasonably accessible with the walk-ins varying between about ¾ of an hour, and two hours.